India demands greater transparency in UN Security Council reform process

 Owing to inertia, the Security Council is becoming dysfunctional, said India’s Ambassador to the UN Syed Akbaruddin.

-The United Nations Security Council does not reflect “contemporary realities” and has become dysfunctional because of the lack of reform in the institution, India said at a a plenary meeting of the United Nations General Assembly on Tuesday.
+The United Nations Security Council does not reflect “contemporary realities” and has become dysfunctional because of the lack of reform in the institution, India said at a plenary meeting of the United Nations General Assembly on Tuesday.

 India’s Ambassador to the UN Syed Akbaruddin said there was no greater example of the institutional inertia, referring to delays in reforming the Security Council caused by “the inability to translate discussions into a text for negotiations”.
 Even after a decade, UN members have not been able to agree on a single document that could form the basis for reforms, he said, while demanding greater transparency in the reform process.